ritiek/dotfiles/README.md

 ### Clawsiecats
 A configuration optimized for limited compute availability, supposed to be deployed on VPS machines.
-It hosts routing services, VPN, some other useful stuff.
+It hosts routing services, tailscale, some other useful stuff.

 Uncomment the disko partioning configuration that should be used in [flake.nix](/flake.nix) under the variant before deployment.
 Supports MBR, GPT, GPT+LUKS.
 I haven't gotten MBR+LUKS working yet.